×

 When we asked people what advice they would give someone preparing to move to Tuscany, they said:

 "Before moving to Tuscay, Italy, expats should know that the official language is Italian and while English is spoken in tourist areas, it is less common in rural areas.
 It's important to learn some basic Italian phrases to help with day-to-day life.
 The cost of living in Tuscany can be high, especially in popular cities like Florence or Siena, so it's important to budget accordingly.
 Tuscany is known for its food and wine, so expats should be prepared to embrace the local cuisine.
 The healthcare system in Italy is generally good, but it's recommended to have comprehensive health insurance.
 Public transportation in Tuscany is reliable, but having a car can be beneficial, especially for those living in more rural areas.
 Tuscany has a Mediterranean climate with hot summers and mild winters, so expats should pack a variety of clothing.
 It's important to understand the Italian culture and customs to integrate into the local community.
 Expats should be aware of the bureaucratic processes in Italy, which can be time-consuming and complex.
 It's recommended to secure accommodation before moving, as the housing market can be competitive, especially in popular areas.
-Finally, expats should be aware that Italy has a high tax rate, and it's important to understand the tax obligations before moving," remarked one expat who made the move to Tuscany.
+Finally, expats should be aware that Italy has a high tax rate, and it's important to understand the tax obligations before moving," said one expat who made the move to Tuscany.

 How do I find a place to live in Tuscany?